volodymyrhudyma/blog/content/blog/2020-05-12-capturing-groups-in-regular-expressions.md

 console.log(string.replace(pattern, "$2, $1")); // Prints "John, Andrew"
 ```

-Note, how we have an access to the first group using `$1` and to the second `$2` and how easy it is to swap their positions.
+Note, how we have access to the first group using `$1` and to the second `$2` and how easy it is to swap their positions.

 #### `string.replace(searchValue, newValue | function)`